open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 **Returns:** `Void`

-The passed `logRecord` MUST be shared between registered [`LogRecordProcessors`](#logrecordprocessor).
-This means that each processor receives the same instance of the `logRecord` (i.e. shared by a pointer).
-The applied modifications are visible in the next registered processors.
+For a `LogRecordProcessor` registered directly on SDK `LoggerProvider`, the `logRecord` mutations MUST be visible in next registered processors.

 A `LogRecordProcessor` may freely modify `logRecord` for the duration of the `OnEmit` call.
 If `logRecord` is needed after `OnEmit` returns (i.e. for